 I had been very depressed for a very long time, and if I hadn't made it through the surgery, I would be totally okay with that—more than okay.
 And so part of me wanted to ask everyone, "No, don't, don't fast, don't do anything," and then I'm just like, "Well, okay.
 What I'll do is I'll just say, 'Fast and pray that THE WORST OUTCOME POSSIBLE doesn't happen.'"

-And then I kept thinking and came across President Nelson's—something he said in one of his talks—and he said to expect and seek miracles.
-And I just wasn't sure about that, but I kept thinking about it, and it felt more and more right that I should ask for a miracle and ask people to pray for a miracle.
+And then I kept thinking and came across President Nelson's April 2022 talk “The Power of Spiritual Momentum”, where he said to “seek and expect miracles”.
+And I just wasn't sure about that.
+But I kept thinking about it, and it felt more and more right that I should ask for a miracle and ask people to pray for a miracle.
 And then it was, "Well, what exactly do I want to say the miracle that I want is?"
-And what we put out—because Elizabeth Madson-Nichols was the one who really put this stuff out—was, "I was fasting and praying for an end to my long-term, treatment-resistant depression."
+And what we put out—because Elizabeth Madsen-Nichols was the one who really put this stuff out—was, "I was fasting and praying for an end to my long-term, treatment-resistant depression."
 And that was a nice way of saying, "I just really, at the minimum, could I just wake up and not desperately yearn to be dead like I have for 20-something years?"
-But the other thing sounded better, but that's what I was ACTUALLY thinking.
+Still the first thing sounded better, less scary, so we sent that out.
+But the second was what I was ACTUALLY thinking.

 (...Now, you all know I HATE chocolate.
 What you don't know so much is that I exponentially hated myself more than chocolate…)

-And so I thought that the only way possible for me to not have that extreme self-hatred when I woke up was to have this experience where I could see my life and know and FEEL how I made a difference, IF I made a difference.
+Having resigned myself to accept that God was not going to let me die, I then began to wish for the next best thing – to have a near-death experience.
+'Cause I heard several stories about near-death experiences—that the person dies and goes to heaven, they’re with Christ, and they see their life played out before them.
+And while they’re watching this “video” of their whole life, they FEEL how their life (their choices and interactions) impacted others.
+And I thought that the only way possible for me to not have that extreme self-hatred when I woke up…and the only way that I could have my depression or OCD lift was to have this experience where I could see my life and know and feel how I made a difference, IF I made a difference.
 Had I truly blessed ANYONE’S life?
 Or was I really the curse to everyone that I believed myself to be?

-But I didn't have that.
+So Wednesday, December 4th, I woke up after my surgery, and I was still here on the Earth—no near-death-like experience.
 I just woke up, and I had lost ALL of my hearing.
-For about half an hour, I just repeatedly asked my parents, "Where am I?" 'cause part of me was still wondering where I was, and I just kept asking for half an hour because I didn't get an answer.
-And finally, the heart surgeon showed up.
-And I had an answer to my question.
-It wasn't the answer I wanted, but for right now, I was informed on what was going on.
-And so Mom and Dad said that when he showed up, I went like this [outstretched arms, beaming smile]—I was so happy because I knew where I was.
+For about half an hour, I just repeatedly asked my parents, "Where am I?" 'cause part of me, not being totally lucid yet, was still wondering where I was, and I just kept asking for half an hour because I never heard their answer.
+And then the heart surgeon appeared.
+And Mom and Dad said that when he came in, I immediately went like this [outstretched arms, beaming smile]—I was so happy because I FINALLY had the answer to my question.
+It wasn’t the answer I had hoped for, but I knew where I was and what was going on.

-But again, I had lost hearing, and slowly that regained itself, but it was still really, really not hearing well.
+But again, I had lost my hearing, and I was really, really struggling to understand what people were saying.
 Like, I was on the phone with my nephews, the phone is here [right next to my ear], and I can't hear what they're saying.
 And when Dawnee and Jesse showed up, I wasn't able to hear anything they said.
 And one of my vocal cords also had stopped working, and so I wasn't able to speak really, even.
 And then I had tinnitus.
 I was hearing sounds that weren't there.
 And, um, so just all of these elements, it just seemed like this is the worst thing ever.

 Now there WERE miracles.
 But it’s important to understand that the answer to the question was "no" before it was "yes," and how much of a struggle it was.
 And it's taken me a year to get to this place where I could see the miracles, and not just the anti-miracles.